 No, self rising flour already has a leavening agent (baking powder) in it.

 Why are my self rising biscuits not rising?

 If your self rising flour biscuits aren’t rising, it’s most likely due to your flour being expired.

 Because this recipe uses self-rising flour and no additional leavening or rising agents, it’s crucial to use fresh flour.

 Can I make my own self rising flour if I don’t have any?

 Yes.
-If you don’t have any self rising flour on hand, you can make your own with the following ratio:
+If you don’t have any self rising flour on hand, you can make your own homemade self rising flour.